Jesse Iwuji: NASCAR and ARCA

 In February 2018, Iwuji tested an ARCA Racing Series car for PMG at Daytona International Speedway in preparation for his series debut in the Lucas Oil 200.
 For the 2018 season, he intends to focus on competing in ARCA, particularly the larger tracks, in addition to running sporadic K&N East and West races.
 In August, Reaume Brothers Racing announced Iwuji would make his NASCAR Camping World Truck Series debut at Canadian Tire Motorsports Park in the team's No. 34 Chevrolet Silverado.
 After starting 31st, he finished 25th.

 Iwuji returned to Reaume Brothers Racing and the Truck Series in 2019, driving the No. 34 at Las Vegas Motor Speedway.
 He returned to the Reaume team and the Truck Series for the third year in a row in 2020.
 He made starts at Charlotte Motor Speedway and Pocono Raceway, finishing 39th and 28th, respectively, both of which came in the team's No. 33.

-In August 2020, he made his NASCAR Xfinity Series debut in the MBM Motorsports No. 13 Toyota at Road America.
+In August 2020, Iwuji made his NASCAR Xfinity Series debut in the MBM Motorsports No. 13 Toyota at Road America.
 Later in the year, he joined B. J. McLeod Motorsports for three of the final four Xfinity races of the season.